ahamedzoha/scrapify/README.md

-# A scraping tool made using NodeJS, Express and Cheerio
+# A Express API App using scraped data

 \*\* developed in node version 16.14.2